HuBeOswaldo/PolicyMatcherAI/README.md

 ## 📌 Project Summary

-PolicyMatcher AI is an autonomous agent designed to **match entries across multiple data sources** related to insurance policies.
-It helps businesses reconcile transactions, assign premium payments, and track policy lifecycle events by identifying the most likely match in a master table.
+PolicyMatcher AI is an autonomous agent designed to **match entries across multiple data sources (AL3 data base vs. ATM data base)** related to insurance policies.
+It helps businesses reconcile transactions by identifying the most likely match in the Atm Data.

 This project aims to reduce manual effort, increase precision in data reconciliation, and lay the foundation for real-time matching capabilities in future versions.